-The Behavior Exchange’s social skills training teaches children how to interact with the outside community.
+The Behavior Exchange social skills training teaches children how to interact with the outside community.
 Children learn specific rules and behaviors that are needed to successfully interact with others.
-A majority of children who undergo our social skills training will be able to attend school, go to the park, attend birthday parties and family gatherings, and have at minimum a basic set of social skills to demonstrate appropriate behavior.
+A majority of children who undergo our social skills training will be able to attend school, go to the park, attend birthday parties and family gatherings, and have at minimum a basic set of social skills to demonstrate situationally appropriate behavior.

 The staff at The Behavior Exchange teaches families how to use positive reinforcement that promotes good behavior in their children.
 We offer one-on-one sessions with both parents and children.
 When a child joins our behavioral center, they can begin to improve their behavior, which enables them to learn skills in many areas and interact with others.
 They may also enjoy participating in many age-appropriate activities in actual, real-life environments.

 This is a common problem among families who have children with autism or other behavioral issues, and can cause them to feel isolated.
-If a child’s behavioral problem is left untreated, the child can continue to get worse.
+If a child’s behavioral problem is left untreated, the child’s behavior can continue to get worse.
 We teach parents intervention techniques that can be used to curb a child’s inappropriate behavior while they are in public.
 You can have a happier family life when your child’s behavior is no longer dictating your family’s lifestyle.

 Not only do we offer intensive behavioral training for children, but their families, as well.
-Siblings are encouraged to participate in our family-centered approach that can shape a child’s behavior for the better by helping parents be consistent with their parenting styles.
+Siblings are encouraged to participate in our family-centered approach.
+This can shape a child’s behavior for the better by helping parents be consistent with their parenting styles.
 We also encourage that parents make the same rules for every child in the family so siblings feel that the rules are fair and can begin to build a relationship with their sibling.

 This can cause strain on a family, especially if parents have to make a different meal for one child while the rest of the family eats a different meal.
 Through intervention, children can learn to expand their diet.
-Even if a family has accepted compromising their diet, it is always possible to teach a child to eat and try new foods.
+Even if a family has accepted compromising their diet, it’s always possible to teach a child to eat and try new foods.

 We can use intervention to maintain a regular sleep schedule.
 Parent training in this area can allow everyone in the family to sleep through the night.

-The Behavior Exchange offers intensive potty training programs that can learn how to go to the toilet without assistance.
+The Behavior Exchange offers intensive potty training programs so that your child can learn how to go to the toilet without assistance.
 Parents can save on expenses, such as diapers or pull-ups, and they can enjoy a cleaner and less interrupted environment.
 Since most schools require that children are potty trained prior to accepting them, parents can have a wider selection of schools from which they can choose for their child.

-Child who demonstrate such behaviors are doing so because they do not know what else to do.
+Children who demonstrate such behaviors are doing so because they do not know what else to do.
 Our staff can teach a child appropriate ways for them to replace said behaviors with more meaningful and typical activities.

 When change occurs, a child may become upset or confused.
-By setting up scenarios that involve change and teach a child how to deal with these issues, a child can begin to understand how to deal with changes when they occur.
+By setting up scenarios that involve change and teaching a child how to deal with these issues, a child can begin to understand how to deal with changes when they occur.

 As a parent, you can shape your child’s behavior—children should not be able to shape your behavior.
 Through language and compliance training, children learn how to behave appropriately.
 We also teach parents how to change their child’s behavior by balancing the parent/child relationship.